Conformal Risk Control: Theory

 \end{prop}

-Notice that for any desired level $\alpha$, the expectation in~\eqref{eq:intro-risk-control} can be arbitrarily close to $1$.
-Since the function values here are in $[0,1]$, this means that even for bounded random variables, risk control can be violated by an arbitrary amount unless further assumptions are placed on the $L_i$.

-The algorithms developed may still be appropriate for near-monotone loss functions.
+Notice that for any desired level $\alpha$, the expectation in~\eqref{eq:intro-risk-control} can be arbitrarily close to $B$.
+Since the function values here are in $[0,B]$, this means that even for bounded random variables, risk control can be violated by an arbitrary amount---unless further assumptions are placed on the $L_i$.
+However, the algorithms developed may still be appropriate for near-monotone loss functions.
 Simply `monotonizing' all loss functions $L_i$ and running conformal risk control will guarantee~\eqref{eq:intro-risk-control}, but this strategy will only be powerful if the loss is near-monotone.
-For concreteness, we describe this procedure below as a corollary of Theorem~\ref{thm:upper-bound}. \begin{cor} Allow $L_i(\lambda)$ to be any (possibly non-monotone) function of $\lambda$ satisfying~\ref{eq:gF}.
+For concreteness, we describe this procedure below as a corollary of Theorem~\ref{thm:upper-bound}.\looseness=-1 \begin{cor} Allow $L_i(\lambda)$ to be any (possibly non-monotone) function of $\lambda$ satisfying~\ref{eq:gF}.
 Take

 Then,

 \end{cor} If the loss function is already monotone, then $\tilde{\lambda}$ reduces to $\lhat$.
 We propose a further algorithm for picking $\lambda$ in Appendix~\ref{app:monotonized} that provides an asymptotic risk-control guarantee for \emph{non-monotone} loss functions.
 However, this algorithm again is only powerful when the risk $\mathbb{E}[L_{n+1}(\lambda)]$ is near-monotone and reduces to the standard conformal risk control algorithm when the loss is monotone.